- AI Workshops for Companies

 - Review checklists for AI-generated code

-Each workshop is adapted to audience, maturity, and data constraints.
-The modules stay deliberately practical.
+Every workshop is adapted to the audience, maturity level, and data situation.
+The building blocks stay deliberately practical.

 From idea to prototype

-How teams describe a problem, cut scope, iterate with AI, and see early whether an idea has substance.
+How teams describe a problem, shape the scope, iterate with AI, and see early whether an idea has substance.

 - Use-case sharpening and scope